abpuccini/API-Challenge/README.md

 **Further Analysis**

 Wind is air in motion.
-It is produced by the uneven heating of the earth's surface by the sun ("Wind", *Weather Wiz Kids*).
+It is produced by the uneven heating of the earth's surface by the sun (Wicker, *Wind* 2015).
 That implies that temperature might be a significant factor causing wind.
 The further analysis would be finding statistical data between temperature and wind speed and visualize it into a plot.

 ---
 ## VacationPy